Streaming Growth Slows: How SVOD Platforms Are Shifting Strategies in 2025

 As PayTV revenues decline, bundling is helping curb churn, and hybrid models are emerging as a path forward.
 The platforms best positioned to succeed will combine deep content libraries, advanced ad tech, and strategic regional alliances to capture audiences and advertisers in an increasingly fragmented market.

 After years of breakneck expansion, the global subscription video-on-demand (SVOD) market is slowing and recalibrating.
-In the United States, premium SVOD subscriptions grew about 10% in 2024, reaching over 260 million total accounts.
+In the United States, premium SVOD services such as Netflix, Disney+, HBO Max, and Peacock counted a combined 260 million subscriptions in 2024, growing about 10% year-over-year.
 Netflix remains the dominant player with a 26% share, followed by Hulu and Paramount+ at 14% each, Disney+ at 13%, and Peacock at 11%.

 Yet behind these headline numbers lies a new reality: subscriber growth in mature markets is cooling.
 In the first half of 2025, VOD engagement fell across every global region, with playtime and daily title consumption down in North America (-18% playtime, -4% titles per day), Europe (-12%, -6%), and Asia (-10%, -4%).
-Even as platforms add subscribers through bundling—like the Disney+/Max bundle with an 80% three-month retention rate—keeping audiences engaged is proving harder.
+Even as platforms add subscribers through bundling, like the Disney+ and HBO Max bundle with an 80% three-month retention rate, keeping audiences engaged is proving harder.

 Ad-free plans now average $14/month, up from $11—the economics of content acquisition remain under pressure.
 Ad-supported subscriptions, now 45% of the market, promise new revenue streams but are also pushing platforms toward higher ad inventory and lower CPMs.